 Britannia, which completed 100 years recently, is one of the few examples of a brand that has sustained its reputation for over a century now.
 The company was first set up in Kolkata in 1892 with an investment of Rs 295 and incorporated in 1918 as a public limited company.
-The other brand that comes close to Britannia in the same category is Parle G, which has shown brand endurance for nearly eight decades.
-Despite competition, Britannia has now grown to become a Rs 10,000 crore behemoth, which reaches 50 per cent of Indian consumers with its network of over five million retail outlets.
+The other brand that comes close to Britannia in the same category as Parle G, which has shown brand endurance for nearly eight decades.
+Despite the competition, Britannia has now grown to become a Rs 10,000 crore behemoth, which reaches 50 percent of Indian consumers with its network of over five million retail outlets.

 The company also has many firsts to its credit.
-In 1954, Britannia pioneered the high quality sliced and wrapped bread industry in India and, in 1963, the company ventured into the cakes portfolio.
+In 1954, Britannia pioneered the high quality sliced and wrapped bread industry in India, and, in 1963, the company ventured into the cakes portfolio.
 It first breached the Rs 100-crore mark in 1983 and entered dairy products in 1997.
-In 2007, Britannia industries formed a joint venture with the Khimji Ramdas Group and acquired a 70 per cent beneficial state in the Dubai-based Strategic Foods International 65.4 per cent in the Oman-based Al Sallan Food Industries.
+In 2007, Britannia industries formed a joint venture with the Khimji Ramdas Group and acquired a 70 percent beneficial state in the Dubai-based Strategic Foods International 65.4 percent in the Oman-based Al Sallan Food Industries.